Carrying out Works Around a Historic Monument: Rules, Process and Advice

 Introduction

-1. Understanding the Protection of Historic Monuments
+1. Understanding the Protection of Historical Monuments

 1.1 What is a Historical Monument?